ramok0/PlataniumV3/README.md

 # PlataniumV3

-PlataniumV3 aims to be a swiss knife for Fortnite modders
+PlataniumV3 is a user-friendly modding tool designed specifically for Fortnite.
+With a wide array of features, it aims to be the go-to swiss knife for Fortnite modders, providing them with the necessary tools to enhance their gaming experience.

 ## Features

-- Save account safely
+- **Secure Account Management** : Safely save your Fortnite accounts within the tool.
-- Bypass UE5 signatures checks
+- **Signature Bypass** : Bypass UE5 signature checks to enable custom paks modifications.
-- Detour URL
+- **URL Detour** : Redirect Fortnite traffic through another private server
-- Disable SSL
+- **SSL Disabler** : Disable SSL to attach any HTTP debugger for detailed analysis.
-- Set proxy to attach any http debugger
+- **Proxy Setter**: Set proxies to facilitate debugging through HTTP interceptors.

-## Upcomming features
+- **Upcoming Features** : We are continuously working to improve PlataniumV3, and upcoming features include:

-- Dump AES keys
+  - AES key dumping for advanced decryption.
-- Custom arguments
+  - Custom arguments for more personalized mods.
-- Offline mode
+  - Offline mode for uninterrupted modding.
-- Support for third-party private servers
+  - Support for third-party private servers for extended flexibility.

 ## Installation